 About 15 years ago, I started drinking a Slim-Fast™ shake after my Sunday long runs.
 In my graduate classes in exercise physiology, we were studying the inner workings of the muscular and endocrine (hormonal) systems.
 I started drinking the Slim-Fast because researchers discovered that the enzyme, glycogen synthase, that turns carbohydrates from your food into glycogen for storage in your muscles is most active immediately after exercise.
 If you ingest carbohydrates soon after exercise, your muscles store two to three times as much glycogen than if you wait until you eat your post-workout meal, usually two to three hours later.
 I knew that the glycogen stores were an important source of energy during running and that there is only so much glycogen you can store in your muscles.
 So, I wanted to get the carbohydrates in quick to take advantage of this increased storage of glycogen.

-The Slim-Fast shakes became part of my Sunday morning recovery routine (though I now drink Generation UCAN recovery drink as I find it to be the most effective).
-I would run long (two hours); down one or two Slim-Fast (depending on how depleted I felt); take a shower then drink a liter of Generation UCAN sports drink while stretching.
+The Slim-Fast shakes became part of my Sunday morning recovery routine (though I now drink a Generation UCAN recovery drink shake with a banana as I find it to be the most effective).
+I would run long (two hours); down one or two Slim-Fast (depending on how depleted I felt); take a shower then drink a liter of water while stretching.
 Next, I would make a plate of spaghetti with chicken or pancakes with eggs and bacon and eat while reading the morning paper.
 A couple of hours later, I was in bed for a two-hour nap.
 Throughout the day, I would continue to drink fluids till my urine was straw-colored.